microdotblog/indie-microblogging/Part 3/Bridgy.md

 ## Bridgy

+_“So come and walk awhile with me and share the twisting trails and wondrous worlds I've known.
+But this bridge will only take you halfway there.
+The last few steps you have to take alone.” — Shel Silverstein_

 POSSE is a popular part of the IndieWeb community.
 Cross-posting lets us stay connecting with friends on other silos like Twitter.

 [Bridgy][1] was developed by Ryan Barrett to help "bridge" the gap between our own blogs and silos.
 If you're cross-posting your blog posts to Twitter, Bridgy can check for replies or likes to those tweets and then send them back to your blog via Webmention.